 As a Sixth Form student, you are a full-time student and must therefore attend on a regular basis.
 You are required to attend registration every day regardless of your timetable.
 You will almost certainly have some lessons each day, but you may also find that your timetable includes study periods during the afternoon (Period 5).
-If this is the case, you may go home at 2:10pm.
+If this is the case, you may go home at 2:10pm, unless this is a dedicated subject specific study period.
 This will only apply after your first tracking report is released (December) and we are happy you are making good progress.
 After this time, if we find that your academic work is suffering in any way then you will be required to attend school as normal and use the study facilities here.